Find out how local services in Bolton have changed due to COVID-19 and what it means for you.

 - Do not leave any waste outside the recycling centres - leaving waste outside the recycling centres or anywhere else is classed as fly tipping and is a criminal offence for which people will be prosecuted

-- For regular waste and recycling updates visit
+- For regular waste and recycling updates see waste collections - Coronavirus (COVID-19) update and advice

 Births Marriages and Deaths Registrations

 New guidelines have been introduced to tackle coronavirus (COVID-19).
 It means that the Register Office needs to introduce emergency measures to prioritise services.
-Find out more here
+Find out more at registrars - Coronavirus (COVID-19) update and advice

 - British citizenship ceremonies – suspended for three months